Zubax/kocherga/README.md

 User-provided functions are shown in `SCREAMING_SNAKE_CASE()`.
 This is a stripped-down example; the full API documentation is available in the header files.

+The integration test application available under `/tests/integration/bootloader/` may also be a good reference.

 #### ROM interface

 The ROM backend abstracts the specifics of reading and writing your ROM (usually this is the on-chip flash memory).